-Participants with confirmed HIV infection during Step 3 will be followed at least for the duration of Step 3, with possible additional assessments and follow-up to be determined by the CMC.
+Participants with confirmed HIV infection during Step 3 will be followed at least for the duration of Step 3, with possible additional assessments and follow-up to be determined by the 083HIV@hptn.org group.

 All participants will receive HIV testing with pre- and post-test counseling, risk-reduction counseling, and be offered condoms and lubricant (lubricant will be offered per local standards).
-All participants will be followed according to the Schedule of Evaluations and Procedures provided in Appendices I a-c, and in the event of HIV infection, according to Appendix II.
+All participants will be followed according to the Schedule of Evaluations and Procedures provided in Appendices I a-c, and in the event of HIV infection, according to Appendix II: Schedule for Additional Procedures for Enrolled Participants who have a Reactive or Positive HIV Test Result (including HIV confirmatory visit).